maggiefriend/FinalProject-Music/README.md

 get_related_artists()	-- Finds artists related to a given artist main()	-- Coordinates the user interaction and function calls

-**Usage/Help**
+# Usage/Help
 Throughout building this python project I have used Copilot Chat 4.0 to help with errors and documentation throughout my program.
-This has allowed me to remove unecessary code and focus on the goal of the program.
+This has allowed me to remove unnecessary code and focus on the goal of the program.
-Each time I was faced with an error I could not directly fix myself, I used this to deifne the problem and simplify the error message in order that I can solve the problem and elimnate random information.
+Each time I was faced with an error I could not directly fix myself, I used this to define the problem and simplify the error message in order that I can solve the problem and eliminate random information.